About our project

 The Migration Museum Project is increasing knowledge and appreciation of how migration has shaped Britain across the ages through the creation of an authoritative and inspiring permanent national Migration Museum, a far-reaching national education programme, and a knowledge-sharing network of museums and galleries across the UK.

 Since 2013, we have staged an acclaimed series of events, exhibitions and education workshops at a wide range of venues across the UK, shedding light on the lively part that migration plays in the national life, and helping us to hone our strategy and receive input and feedback from individuals and communities as we work towards our goals.
-Our exhibitions and events have been attended by over 100,000 visitors, while more than 3,500 school children have participated in our education workshops.
+Our exhibitions and events have been attended by over 100,000 visitors, while more than 5,000 school and university students have participated in our education workshops.

 The Migration Museum Project has secured the support of a wide range of distinguished friends – high-profile supporters who back our vision and ambitions.
 Our team and trustees encompass individuals with a diverse range of experience and expertise – all of whom share a passion for telling Britain’s migration stories in a dedicated national museum.
 We have brought together an Education Committee from a range of relevant backgrounds who guide and support our learning work, and have convened a high-powered steering committee for our Migration Museums Network.